You want smart political talk without the meltdowns?

 That was my opinion.

-It wasn't the complaining about the changes.
+It wasn't complaining about the changes.

 I like the changes.

-Well, the trick was though, that nobody really knew what the changes were.
+Well, the trick was, though, that nobody really knew what the changes were.

-I mean the public didn't know.
+I mean, the public didn't know.

 The public didn't.

-I tried to share everything with you that I knew, and without going into all the details, and I'm I'm not overblowing any role that I might have had here.
+I tried to share everything with you that I knew, and without going into all the details, and I'm not overblowing any role that I might have had here.

-All I did was tell these people early on to make their list, what do they want, what's best for the house, what's best for their constituency, or their constituents, whatever district they have to be in, and and get in a room, close the door, make you deal.
+What's best for their constituency or their constituents, whatever district they have to be in, and get in a room, close the door, make a deal.

 Well, that's true.